ZerBea/hcxbtdumptool/README.md

 Small tool to capture packets from Bluetooth devices.

-Initial commit - no Bluetooth functions - only help and version menue available.
+Initial commit - no Bluetooth functions - only help and version menue and Bluetooth device information available.

 This is a playground to get some knowledge about coding Bluetooth.